-Learning in a classroom is important, but getting into the field and seeing that knowledge in action is just as vital for students in Saint Louis University’s Department of Sociology and Anthropology.
+Learning in a classroom is important, but getting into the field and seeing that knowledge in action is vital for students in Saint Louis University’s Department of Sociology and Anthropology.

 Field school students receive training in various aspects of archaeological fieldwork, including site survey and mapping, excavation and recording techniques, artifact identification, analysis, processing and inventory.
 The number of students admitted is limited to ensure individual instruction and hands-on experience.
 This course is certified by the Register of Professional Archaeologists.

-This field school is four-credit-hour course (ANTH 4710) and open to SLU undergraduate students as well as visiting students from other institutions.
+This field school is a four-credit-hour course (ANTH 4710) and open to SLU undergraduate students and visiting students from other institutions.
 No previous field experience is necessary.
-The field school meets Monday through Friday, 7:30 a.m. to 3:30 p.m.
+The field school meets 7:30 a.m. to 3:30 p.m., Monday through Friday.
 You must provide your own food and transportation to and from the site.

 Following the field school, SLU offers a two-week, two-credit-hour archaeological lab analysis course (ANTH 4720) that emphasizes the scientific methods and procedures used by archaeologists to investigate, reconstruct, interpret, preserve and learn from artifacts, features and ecofacts.
 Students learn to process, inventory, analyze and interpret the archaeological record within both regional and site contexts.

-This course meets Monday through Friday, 8 a.m to 3 p.m. in the archaeology lab in Morrissey Hall.
+This course meets 8 a.m.-3 p.m., Monday to Friday, in the archaeology lab in Morrissey Hall.

-You can enroll for either or both courses.
+You can enroll in either or both courses.

 For more information, contact Mary Vermilion, Ph.D., at email@example.com.